University formation for a China in transformation

 Tobias Brandner, an ecumenical co-worker, has been teaching at the Divinity School of Chung Chi College in Hong Kong since 1998.

 His remit is to give lectures and hold seminars focusing on alternating aspects of western church history, mission studies and ecumenism.
-He leads study trips to China, Myanmar and Europe at irregular intervals.
+He leads study trips to China, Southeast Asia and Europe at irregular intervals.

 In addition to teaching, Tobias Brandner works on academic publications, supervises individual students with their degree dissertations, takes part in student activities and academic conferences, looks after foreign students and helps to welcome guests and travellers en route for China.